-The California Department of Public Health confirmed 39,070 new COVID-19 infections and 351 additional deaths in a daily release, pushing its cumulative cases up to 2,003,146, and related deaths to 23,635 in the most populous U.S. state.
+The California Department of Public Health confirmed 39,070 new COVID-19 infections and 351 additional deaths in a daily release, pushing its cumulative cases up to 2,003,146, with 23,635 related deaths in the most populous U.S. state.

-There are 18,875 people with COVID-19 currently hospitalized in the state, and 3,962 of them are in intensive care units (ICU).
-The seven-day positivity rate is 12.1 percent and the 14-day positivity rate is 12.4 percent, according to the department.
+There are 18,875 COVID-19 patients currently hospitalized in the state, among whom 3,962 are in the intensive care unit (ICU).
+The 7-day positivity rate is 12.1 percent and the 14-day positivity rate is 12.4 percent, according to the department.

-Meanwhile, the 11-county Southern California region and the 12-county San Joaquin Valley region in Central California are at zero available ICU capacity.
+Meanwhile, the remaining ICU capacity in the 11-county Southern California region and 12-county San Joaquin Valley region in Central California are still zero.
 The two regions are home to around 33 million people in the state, representing 84 percent of the state's population.